ConsequentAI/tp-synthesis/README.md

-# Simple demo
+# Theorem-proving based code synthesis
-Binary demo of theorem proving-based code synthesis; for the simple case of MM
+Linux binary demo of theorem proving-based code synthesis; for the simple case of MM

 # Run instructions

-Note 1: Binary for Linux
-Note 2: Change `python3.8` to the relevant one on your system.
+Note: Change `python3.8` to the relevant one on your system.

 ```sh
 $ virtualenv venv